reformcollective/reform-fluid-starter/README.md

 #### How does attribution work on the JavaScript widget

 If you look at the `layout.tsx` you can see that there is a script being loaded.
-This is the fluid widget that you see in the bottom right that adds chat and cart capabilities. `window.fcs = {api_url_host: '${config.apiHost}', affiliate: '${affiliateSlug}'};`.
+This is the fluid widget that you see in the bottom right that adds chat and cart capabilities. `window.fcs = {api_url_host: '${config.apiHost}', affiliate: { share_guid: '${affiliateSlug}' }};`.
 The first parameter in the URL is a parameter (affiliateSlug) getting set on the widget.
-This is how Fluid knows who to attribute the sale to.
+This is how Fluid knows who to attribute the sale to. the affiliate object can take any keys like email ( email of the reps), external_id ( ids for those reps on external system), share_guid( unique identifier to share the pages)

 #### How to set Country / Language